nrwl/nx-workshop/docs/lab15/LAB.md

     ```

     ⚠️ I know we **just** switched to master above.
 But it was important we bring it
     up to date.
-Now we need to switch to a branch so we can submit our PR.
+Now we need to switch to a new branch so we can submit our PR.

 4. Open `apps/store/src/app/app.component.html`
 5. And make the title of the header dynamic: